fcrespo82/vscode-secretlens/README.md

 It has two commands:
 - `encrypt`: Encrypt the current line and puts the `startsWith` text in the begining
 - `decrypt`: Decrypt the current line and removes the `startsWith` text
+- `copy`: Copy the current line decrypted to clipboard

 ## Extension Settings